 A lot of civilian companies like to use the MIL-STD-461F because it sets the strictest standard, ensuring that the product will also comply with the FCC and standards in other countries.
 It's more practical to test a product for just the highest standard than to individually test it for each looser standard as well.

 The CF-31 was tested in Panasonic's Research and Development facility in Japan and certified by a third party.
-Judging from the documentation at hand, the third party appears to be the Kansai Electronic Industry Development Center, a research institute supported by Japan's Ministry of Economy, Trade and Industry.
+According to our research, the third party appears to be the Kansai Electronic Industry Development Center, a research institute supported by Japan's Ministry of Economy, Trade and Industry.